 Having Manage Stock Level enabled is required for your MAC Calculation.
 Your initial Stock Levels and Initial Cost Price work in conjunction to initiate your Moving Average Cost (MAC) calculation.
 If the option is disabled, QuickBooks Commerce does not track the variant's stock level and is, therefore, unable to maintain an accurate MAC value.
 You can find more information on MAC and how it is calculated by clicking here.

 Importing Products from Sales Channels

-For example, on WooCommerce, there is a 'Manage Stock' checkbox - During the initial Variant import from WooCommerce, QuickBooks Commerce will simply reflect the option as how it is set on WooCommerce (enabled or not).
+For example, on WooCommerce, there is a 'Manage Stock' checkbox - During the initial Variant import from WooCommerce, QuickBooks Commerce will reflect the option as to how it is set on WooCommerce (enabled or not).